-- usere Another supplemental biblatex field, which biblatex-chicago uses specifically to provide a translated title of a work, something that may be needed if you deem the original language unparseable by a significant portion of your likely readership.
+Another supplemental biblatex field, which biblatex-chicago uses specifically to provide a translated title of a work, something that may be needed if you deem the original language unparseable by a significant portion of your likely readership.
 The Manual offers two alternatives in such a situation: either you can translate the title and use that translation in your title field, providing the original language in language, or you can give the original title in title and the translation in usere.
 If you choose the latter, you may need to provide a shorttitle so that the short note form is also parseable.
 Cf. language, above.
-(See 14.108-110, 14.194; kern, weresz.) - userf This is the last of the supplemental fields which biblatex provides, and is used by biblatex-chicago for a very specific purpose.
-When you cite both a translation and its original, the Manual (14.109) recommends that, in the bibliography at least, you combine references to both texts in one entry, though the presentation in notes is pretty much up to you.
+(See 17.65-67, 17.166, 17.177; kern, weresz.)

+userf This is the last of the supplemental fields which biblatex provides, used by biblatex-chicago for a very specific purpose.
+When you cite both a translation and its original, the Manual (17.66) recommends that, in the bibliography at least, you combine references to both texts in one entry, though the presentation in notes is pretty much up to you.
 In order to follow this specification, I have provided a third cross-referencing system (the others being crossref and xref), and have chosen the name userf because it might act as a mnemonic for its function.

 In order to use this system, you should start by entering both the original and its translation into your .bib file, just as you normally would.
 The mechanism works for any entry type, and the two entries need not be of the same type.
 In the entry for the translation, you put the cite key of the original into the userf field.
-In the original's entry, you need to include something that will prevent the entry from being printed separately in the bibliography - skipbib in the options field will work, as would something in the keywords field in conjunction with a notkeyword= switch in the \printbibliography command.
+In the original's entry, you need to include a toggle in the keywords field that will prevent that entry from being printed separately in the bibliography - I have chosen the string original, and use notkeyword=original in the \printbibliography command, though you can use anything you want.
 In this standard case, the data for the translation will be printed first, followed by the string originally published as, followed by the original, author omitted, in what amounts to the same format that the Manual uses for long footnotes (furet:passing:eng, furet:passing:fr).
 As explained above (origlanguage), I have also included a way to modify the string printed before the original.
-In the entry for the translation, you put the original's language in origlanguage, and instead of originally published as, you'll get French edition: or Latin edition:, etc. (aristotle:metaphy:gr, aristotle:metaphy:trans).
+In the entry for the translation, you put the original's language in originanguage, and instead of originally published as, you'll get French edition: or Latin edition:, etc. (aristotle:metaphy:gr, aristotle:metaphy:trans).